Don’t dive into web development until you discuss website strategy first:

 Publish Valuable and Shareable Content!

 Once people discover your website, you need to make sure you keep them there, impress them with the value of your content and keep them coming back for more.
 Your content should be entertaining, relevant, useful and easily consumable (i.e. bite-sized!).
 Great content is not just about you and what your company can do.
 Ideally, it’s about why you do what you do (i.e. your purpose) and why a customer should care.
 When your audience reads your stories and interacts with your content, they should discover that your customers are the heroes (not you or your brand).
 It’s a fact that Google ranks sites based on dynamic, valuable content.
 So to get the attention of the search engine spiders and your audience, you need to have readable and relatable content – even if you rely on sponsored content to get things going.
+You can also check an excellent website hosting article at Digitizd.
 There are many online business guides on affiliate programs to help lend a hand, so if you need guidance, be sure to turn to the experts.
 What’s more, content needs to be regularly published, as this will keep readers coming back to see your latest posts.

 Furthermore, you should also be simultaneously publishing your content on social media channels like LinkedIn, Facebook and Twitter to accelerate social connections and encourage sharing of your content.
 Part of your strategy is to uncover your audiences preferred social media channels.
 Connect with people by joining in with conversations on relevant topics, and by being as helpful as you can.
 You can also add links to content that provides solutions to your audience and bring new readers to your websites.
 Add your social links to your website so that your customers can connect with you there, and place sharing buttons on every piece of content to encourage readers to share on their own social media.